MaxHalford/maxhalford.github.io/content/blog/lightgbm-focal-loss.md

 ## LightGBM custom loss function caveats

-I'm first going to define a custom loss function that reimplements the default loss function that LightGBM uses for binary classification, which is the [logarithmic loss](http://wiki.fast.ai/index.php/Log_Loss).
+I'm first going to define a custom loss function that reimplements the default loss function that LightGBM uses for binary classification, which is the [logistic loss](http://wiki.fast.ai/index.php/Log_Loss).
 Doing so will allow me to verify that all the steps I'm taking are correct.
 Indeed, I will have nothing to compare against when I implement focal loss.
 If I write a custom implementation of the logarithmic, then I'll be able to compare it with LightGBM's implementation.
-Starting with the logarithmic loss and building up to the focal loss seems like a more reasonable thing to do.
+Starting with the logistic loss and building up to the focal loss seems like a more reasonable thing to do.
 I've identified four steps that need to be taken in order to successfully implement a custom loss function for LightGBM:

 1. Write a custom loss function.
 2. Write a custom metric because step 1 messes with the predicted outputs.